 Jodi is an Ayurvedic Wellness Counselor and Ayurvedic Therapist.
 She has worked at Bastyr Natural Health Clinic as an Ayurvedic and Panchakarma Therapist since 2015.
-In addition, in 2016, she started her own private practice.
-Jodi continues to work at Bastyr on Stone Way N, as well as in her private practice in the Greenlake neighborhood at Om Culture.
+In addition, in 2016, she started her own private Ayurveda practice.
+Jodi continues to work at Bastyr Natural Health Center, as well as in her private practice Seattle’s Greenlake neighborhood.
 She is also currently enrolled in Kerala Academy’s Ayurvedic Practitioner Program.

 Ayurveda dates back an estimated 5,000 years and is thought by scholars to be the most ancient healing system in the world.
 It is also believed that Ayurveda spread from India and influenced other ancient medical systems.
 Ayurveda, a Sanskrit word, means ‘the science of life’– ayu means life and Veda means science.
 The principles of Ayurveda can be found in the Vedas, which are among the oldest bodies of knowledge in human culture.
 The Vedas are considered timeless, coming into written form about 1,500 BC.
 Before that time, the knowledge of the Vedas was passed down orally, through mnemonic verses.